-In a recent liberal hit piece, fashwave has been called “the suicidal retro-futurist art of the alt-right.”
+In a recent liberal hit piece, fashwave was called “the suicidal retro-futurist art of the alt-right.”
 We are warned that this fringe art movement is proselytizing young people into a racist movement full of “hate.”
 The article presents the fashwave phenomenon as another mischievous creation of the far-Right, hijacking a popular genre, vaporwave, for its political aims.
 As Jack Smith writes, “vaporwave is set up perfectly for a right-wing heist, just as the far right has stolen leftist youth culture for decades, from Hitler to heavy metal.”

 As if the only type of art we will ever have comes from the Left.